miguelaenlle/FiniDemoSlingshot/README.md

 <br/>

-- I have redesigned their landing page here at https://fini-demo.web.app/.
+- I have redesigned and developed their landing page here at https://fini-demo.web.app/ as a React site.
 I also have created a demo video for the redesigned landing page here: https://youtu.be/UmQYoY_Eimc

 ### Built With
 <hr/>